FirelyTeam/firely-docs-firely-server/setting_up_firely_server/deployment/reverseproxy/nginx.rst

 NGINX is a popular open source web server.
 It can act as a reverse proxy server for TCP, UDP, HTTP, HTTPS, SMTP, POP3, and IMAP protocols, as well as a load balancer and a HTTP cache.
-You can find the documention for the Nginx server at https://nginx.org/en/docs/.
+You can find the documentation for the Nginx server at https://nginx.org/en/docs/.

 Prerequisites
 -------------